brex19/PRODIGY_ML_01/README.md

 # PRODIGY_ML_01
-This is a linear regreesion code that predicts the price of house based on square footage,number of bathroom and number of bedroom.
+This is a linear regression code that predicts the price of a house based on square footage, number of bathrooms, and number of bedrooms.
-NOte:
+Note:
-The data is normalized before i train the machine. and the result also is normalized form.
+The data is normalized before I train the machine. and the result also is normalized form.
+I have used train.csv for train the machine